Top 15 Late Stage Venture Capital Firms to Watch

 Image of General Catalyst- Top VCs in Late Stage

-General Catalyst is a venture firm that partners with founders from the earliest stages through to growth and beyond.
-They emphasize a collaborative approach, with a focus on building resilient companies and supporting applied AI.
+General Catalyst is a venture capital firm that partners with founders from the earliest stages through to growth.
+They focus on building resilient companies and have a particular interest in applied AI.

-The firm invests across the entire company lifecycle, from seed funding to post-IPO, signaling their capacity for long-term partnership.
-Their portfolio includes iconic companies like Airbnb, Stripe, and HubSpot, showing a strong record of backing businesses that become market leaders.
+The firm’s broad investment strategy, which covers everything from seed funding to post-IPO rounds, is a defining characteristic.
+Their portfolio includes major successes like Airbnb, Stripe, and HubSpot, showing a strong track record of backing companies that become market leaders.

 • Founded: 2000